Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 Do not judge this system by open rate alone.
 Opens are a signal, not the business result.

-Did more qualified people enter the audit path?
+Did more qualified people enter the plan path?

 Did more people finish the qualification questions?